Academic Program Guide

 Printmaking (F243X) Prerequisite: Draw & Paint 1 Grade: 9-12

-Advanced Art (F360) Prerequisite: Teacher Approval Grade: 11-12
+Advanced Art (F360) Prerequisite: Draw & Paint 1 and Draw & Paint 2 twice Grade: 11-12

 This full-year class is designed for the serious-minded artist with emphasis on developing a 2D portfolio.
 Students are expected to have a thorough background in painting and drawing and a commitment to completing a range of portfolio projects in a variety of media.
 Students are required to keep a sketchbook and participate in class critiques.
 This class may be repeated for credit.
 A materials fee may be applied to this class.

-AP Studio Art 2D (F387) Prerequisite: Teacher Approval Grade: 12
+AP Studio Art 2D (F387) Prerequisite: Advanced Art Grade: 12

 The Advanced Placement (AP) program in Art is a national program designed for students who wish to pursue college-level studies while in high school.
-This class will allow highly motivated and committed students to develop a "Sustained Investigation" portfolio of up to 15 works of art based on a particular visual idea determined by the student.
+This course will allow highly motivated and committed students to develop a "Sustained Investigation" portfolio of up to 15 works of art based on a particular visual idea determined by the student.
 Students who score well receive college credit and appropriate college placement from participating colleges.
 Students are required to submit a portfolio of 8 works to the Scholastic Art competition.
-This class may be repeated for credit.
-A materials fee may be applied to this class.
+This course may be repeated for credit.
+A materials fee may be applied to this course.